fr-pscz/final-fineng/README.md

 ## Style guidelines

-Variables and functions inside a filespace with **camelCase** variables passed as input or output with all caps.
+Variables and functions inside a filespace with **camelCase**.
+Variables passed as input or output with all caps.
+Fields for structs all lowercase.

 Example: